Urmilla Kanetkar: Career fluctuation and television comeback (2018–present)

 In 2018, she appeared opposite R. Madhavan in a small role as his wife in Amazon Prime Video’s crime thriller series Breathe.
 She was next seen in 2021 in the murder mystery SIX, where she portrayed a handicapped girl—one of the six suspects.
 The series premiered on Disney+ Hotstar as part of their Quix short-format series.

 In 2022, she appeared across all three major platforms.
 Her first release of the year was Abhijit Panse's thriller-mystery series RaanBaazaar.
 One of the most anticipated shows of the year, it featured her in the role of an ambitious politician determined to rise to power by any means necessary—by hook or by crook.
 The same year, she once again reteamed with Planet Marathi OTT for the period horror series Athang.
 Both series received rave reviews and went on to become some of the most successful Marathi web shows.
 Her next release was the National Film Award-winning family drama Ekda Kaay Zala, directed by Saleel Kulkarni.
 The film revolves around a father who imparts life lessons to his son through stories and entertainment, with her playing a supportive wife and nurturing mother who often feels sidelined, yet harbors her own unspoken thoughts, desires, and emotional depth.
 While reviewers noted that her role was limited, they felt she did full justice to it.
 Jaideep Pathakji of Maharashtra Times commented, "Urmila plays her allotted role very honestly."
 ABP News critic Vinod Ghatge commented, “Kothare is as important as them both.
 She does the job of maintaining the balance of the film.”
 She was also nominated for the Zee Chitra Gaurav Puraskar for Best Supporting Actress.
-Apart from this, she played Siddharth Malhotra's sister, who is burdened by guilt from their childhood, in Indra Kumar's fantasy comedy Thank God, marking her first Hindi film project.
+Apart from this, she played Sidharth Malhotra's sister, who is burdened by guilt from their childhood, in Indra Kumar's fantasy comedy Thank God, marking her first Hindi film project.
 Ganesh Aaglave of FirstPost stated, “Kothare wins our hearts with their superb act in limited screentime.”
 After twelve years, Kothare made her comeback on television with Star Pravah's Tuzech Mi Geet Gaat Aahe, a remake of the Bengali daily soap Potol Kumar Gaanwala (2017).
 She portrayed the love interest of a musician who chose music over their love, and who was pregnant during that time.
 The show was a superhit during its run.